kexiZeroing/kexiZeroing.github.io/src/blog/TIL.md

 154. IPinfo is the trusted source for IP address data.
 You can open terminal and type in: `curl ipinfo.io`.
 155. When a regex has the global flag set, `test()` will advance the `lastIndex` of the regex.
 Further calls to `test(str)` will resume searching starting from `lastIndex`.
 As long as `test()` returns true, `lastIndex` will not reset—even when testing a different string.
 When `test()` returns false, the calling regex's `lastIndex` property will reset to 0.
 156. Use [gitingest](https://gitingest.com) to quickly turn a GitHub repository into text for LLMs.
 Replace "hub" with "ingest" in any GitHub URL for a text version of the codebase.
+157. You can take a GitHub profile URL, append a `.png` to it (`github.com/<github_username>.png`), and you will have access to the profile picture of the account of you choice.